rainsummer613/snn-drive-familiarity-coding/README.md

 3) Familiarity is decoded from population spike trains from either their synchrony (Rsync) or spike count, using binary logistic regression.

 ### Installation
-Clone the repository and all libraries from `requirements.txt`.
+Clone the repository and install all packages from `requirements.txt`.

 ### The code base
 Brief description of files.